Caitlyn McKenzie is a Juris Doctor student at ANU College of Law

 7. Who’s your favourite fictional character?

-Alana the Lioness from the Tamora Pierce literary universe.
+Alanna the Lioness from the Tamora Pierce literary universe

 8. What’s a project or hobby you’re currently working on that motivates you?